fight233/DThouse_cxd/documentation20/en/07.advanced-features/docs.md

 It should be noted that the minimum value of the query time window is 10 milliseconds, and there is no upper limit of the time window range.

-In addition, TDengine also supports users to specify the starting and ending times of a continuous query.
+In addition, DThouse also supports users to specify the starting and ending times of a continuous query.
 If the start time is not entered, the continuous query will start from the time window where the first original data is located; If no end time is entered, the continuous query will run permanently; If the user specifies an end time, the continuous query stops running after the system time reaches the specified time.
 For example, a continuous query created with the following SQL will run for one hour and then automatically stop.

 ```mysql
 create table avg_vol as select avg(voltage) from meters where ts > now and ts <= now + 1h interval(1m) sliding(30s);
 ```

 It should be noted that now in the above example refers to the time when continuous queries are created, not the time when queries are executed, otherwise, queries cannot be stopped automatically.
-In addition, in order to avoid the problems caused by delayed writing of original data as much as possible, there is a certain delay in the calculation of continuous queries in TDengine.
-In other words, after a time window has passed, TDengine will not immediately calculate the data of this window, so it will take a while (usually not more than 1 minute) to find the calculation result.
+In addition, in order to avoid the problems caused by delayed writing of original data as much as possible, there is a certain delay in the calculation of continuous queries in DThouse.
+In other words, after a time window has passed, DThouse will not immediately calculate the data of this window, so it will take a while (usually not more than 1 minute) to find the calculation result.

 ### Manage the Continuous Query